4GeeksAcademy/Templates-Boilerplates/docs/start-vanillajs-4geeks-template.md

 ## 1) How do I run my code?

-- Type on the command line `$ npm run start` and type localhost on the browser.
+- Type on the command line `$ npm run start`, look on the terminal for your project URL to open it.

 ## 2) Where do I write my code?

 It depends on the language, but you have `./src/app.js`, `./src/style.css` and `./src/index.html` respectively, you can add new `.html` as you please, just make sure to import it on the `app.js`.

 > Note: remember that the JS workflow starts inside `window.onload`.